 Ducey served as President of the board of the Blue Earth Alliance supporting documentary photographers and filmmakers worldwide from 2016-2018.
 She also served as Secretary on the board of the Society of Professional Journalists, Western Washington chapter from 2016-2019.
 She mentors aspiring photojournalists through the National Press Photographers Association.

-Her photography and multimedia work has been honored by the American Society of Newspaper Editors (ASNE) community service photojournalism award, DART Coverage of Trauma, Casey Medals for Meritorious Journalism on Children & Families, Best of the West, Newspaper Press Photographer’s Association-Best of Photojournalism, Society of Press Journalists, Society for News Design, and nominated for a Pulitzer Prize.
+Her photography, writing and multimedia work has been honored by the American Society of Newspaper Editors (ASNE) community service photojournalism award, DART Coverage of Trauma, Casey Medals for Meritorious Journalism on Children & Families, Best of the West, National Press Photographer’s Association-Best of Photojournalism, Society of Professional Journalists, Society for News Design, and nominated for a Pulitzer Prize.

 In 2011 she received a fellowship from the Knight Digital Media Center, News Entrepreneur Bootcamp at the University of Southern California.
-While in attendance, she honed plans for her website, RescueNews.net, an online publication dedicated to reporting animal news and issues in the Pacific Northwest.
+There she developed marketing, business and editorial practices for AnimalsNorthwest.com, an online publication she founded dedicated to reporting animal news and issues (wildlife, agricultural and domesticated) in the Pacific Northwest.

 That year Ducey also directed a documentary short film, "When the Lights Go Out" screened at the Seattle International Film Festival.